Black hole chemistry: thermodynamics with Lambda: The AdS/CFT interpretation

-constant, which means $G_d$ must vary with $l$.
-Here, we see the tension between the description of physics in the bulk and that of the boundary: keeping $N^{2}$ constant is natural for the boundary field theory, but it has the consequence that $G_d$ cannot stay fixed in the bulk.
+In this case, the field theory volume ${\cal V}$ changes and keeping $N$ constant means that $G_d$ must vary with $l$.} Here, we see the tension between the description of physics in the bulk and that of the boundary: keeping $N^{2}$ constant is natural for the boundary field theory, but it has the consequence that $G_d$ cannot stay fixed in the bulk.
 On the other hand, varying only the pressure in the bulk (where $G_d$ is kept constant) corresponds to varying both the volume and $N$ of the boundary field theory at the same time.